Pinching-Antenna Systems (PASS): A Tutorial: Machine Learning For PASS

 \item \textbf{Unsupervised learning}: As an alternative to supervised learning, unsupervised learning can be used for training the DNNs \cite{guo2025gpass} without relying on labels.
 Taking learning the beamforming policy as an example, the loss function can be designed as the negative objective function averaged over all the training samples, which can be expressed as

 The constraints in problem \eqref{BF_problem_6} can be satisfied by designing activation functions in the output layers of the DNNs \cite{guo2025gpass}.

 \item \textbf{Reinforcement learning}: If the optimization problem can be modeled as a Markov decision process with multiple steps, where the action of one step affects the state of the next step, then reinforcement learning can be adopted to learn the policy from the problem.
-Since both of the problems introduced in Section \ref{sec:prob-policy} are instantaneous decision problems where the actions (i.e., beamforming or power allocation) are only affected by the state (i.e., user positions) in the current time slot, supervised or unsupervised learning can be leveraged to learn the policies.
-Hence, we do not introduce reinforcement learning here in detail. \end{itemize}
+Since both of the problems introduced in Section \ref{sec:prob-policy} are instantaneous decision problems where the actions (i.e., beamforming or power allocation) are only affected by the state (i.e., user positions) in the current time slot, supervised or unsupervised learning is more suitable to learn the policies.

+{ To be more specific, in reinforcement learning (RL), an agent learns a policy by interacting with the environment to maximize the expected cumulative reward, where each action affects the subsequent states.
+In contrast, for the beamforming and power allocation problems that only aim to maximize the reward within one time slot, the actions in every time slot do not affect future states.
+Therefore, supervised or unsupervised learning methods are more suitable than RL for learning such single-step policies.
+More discussions about the differences between RL and supervised/unsupervised learning was discussed in \cite{gj_dm_mag}.}

+Due to the above reason, we do not introduce reinforcement learning here in detail. \end{itemize}

 \emph{Discussions}: For learning power allocation policies in PASS, a GCN can be employed, which can leverage the PE properties of the policies that enable scalability and size generalizability.
 However, for learning beamforming policies (specifically, transmit beamforming) in PASS, a GCN may yield poor performance, because interference is not reflected in the processor of the GCN, which is important for size generalizability according to the analytical results in \cite{guo2025attention}.
 Instead, the beamforming policy can be learned by transformers or graph transformers, where the attention mechanism can address the interference in the PASS.
 The GPASS proposed in \cite{guo2025gpass} adopts a processor that can learn the ``attention'' among users, which can also be regarded as a type of graph transformer.